Aliases for LOXL1 Gene

 GeneCards Summary for LOXL1 Gene

 LOXL1 (Lysyl Oxidase Like 1) is a Protein Coding gene.
-Diseases associated with LOXL1 include Exfoliation Syndrome and Phacogenic Glaucoma.
-Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
+Diseases associated with LOXL1 include Exfoliation Syndrome and Pigment Dispersion Syndrome.
+Among its related pathways are Elastic fibre formation and Collagen chain trimerization.
 GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
 An important paralog of this gene is LOX.

 UniProtKB/Swiss-Prot for LOXL1 Gene

 Active on elastin and collagen substrates.